 Online voucher service Groupon has been whacked with yet another Advertising Standards Authority judgement.

-iOS App of the Week There are dozens of equalisers, visualisers and similar audio apps available for iOS devices, but I have to tip my hat to Reg reader Danny Mann for bringing EQu to my attention, as it’s one of the best audio apps I’ve seen of late.
+iOS App of the WeekiOS App of the Week There are dozens of equalisers, visualisers and similar audio apps available for iOS devices, but I have to tip my hat to Reg reader Danny Mann for bringing EQu to my attention, as it’s one of the best audio apps I’ve seen of late.

 Sony will reactivate its Qriocity video- and music-on-demand services today following their post PSN-hack 20 April shutdown.